 The right chainsaw chain’s tension should “snap tight.”
 To get a visual of what the “snap tight” means, pull the chain up until the drive links are almost exposed but should not be free of the guide bar when pulled.
 A properly tensioned chainsaw should snap back once you pull it.

 How to Test the Tension of Your Chain

 Pull the chain away to do a snap test on your chainsaw.
 Pull as far as possible before releasing; if it returns or springs back in place, you can consider that a great tensity.

 The tension must be too tight if you can’t pull the chain away freely.
 Hence, the chain may be too loose if you pull it away and it doesn’t snug back.

 2. Pull Test

-Often, woodworkers prefer the pull test because it’s more effective and straightforward.
-To perform a pull test, fix your finger grip on the chain as you gently pull the chain away from the guide rail.
+More often than not, woodworkers favor the pull test due to its effectiveness and simplicity.
+To execute a pull test, firmly grip the chain with your fingers and gently pull it away from the guide rail.

 Ideally, the chain should only partially lift away from the bar, with the links still intact.
 The drive links should not fall off the groove when you pull it, and the ends should remain intact to the bar groove.